elisew-code/elisew-code/README.md

 ### 📌 Featured Project
 **📚 Personal Book Tracker** (*in development*)

 A Flask web app with an interactive dashboard that tracks and visualises my personal library, book budget, and reading habits.
-It uses an SQLite database backend, Python for server-side logic, and HTML/CSS templates for the user interface.
+It uses an SQLite database backend populated with popular books and review data, Python for server-side logic, and HTML/CSS templates for the user interface.
 I plan to add user accounts to enable sharing of insights.

 → [GitHub Repo](https://github.com/elisew-code/book-tracker)